amontoison/GALAHAD.jl/docs/src/wcp.md

 by supplying data that is already stored using 1-based indexing.

 ### Dense storage format
-The matrix $A$ is stored as a compactdense matrix by rows, that is, the values of the entries of each row in turn are stored in order within an appropriate real one-dimensional array.
+The matrix $A$ is stored as a compact dense matrix by rows, that is, the values of the entries of each row in turn are stored in order within an appropriate real one-dimensional array.
-In this case, component $n \ast i + j$of the storage array A_val will hold the value $A_{ij}$ for $0 \leq i \leq m-1$,
+In this case, component $n \ast i + j$ of the storage array A_val will hold the value $A_{ij}$ for $0 \leq i \leq m-1$,
 $0 \leq j \leq n-1$.